richardclose/memidx/README.md

-There are a few shortcomings with the ergonomics of the interface -- for example it would be nice to infer the return type from the type of `ConversionsTo`, and not to have to supply `None` when a config is not needed.
+There are a few shortcomings with the ergonomics of the interface -- for example it would be nice to infer the return type from the type of `ConversionsTo`.
 The requirement to call the macro implementation from a separate compilation unit prevents any wrapping of the macro implementation in the library.
 Similarly, the need for concrete types to be available to the macro implementation prevents users of the library from wrapping it in generic code.
-(I think that a view bound calling an implicit macro might solve this one).
+(Perhaps a view bound calling an implicit macro might solve this one).